KNBdev/ExParser/README.md

 - **Error codes** <br/> If you pass an argument for the error code, this number contains information that can be interpreted in the following manner:
   + Error = 0: <br/> No errors occured during compilation.
-  + Error = Length of expression string: <br/> An error occured during the application of the Shunting yard algorithm, either in the analysis or in the synthesis part, mostly because all functions and operators were recognized but wrongly concatenated in the expression string.
+  + Error = Length of expression string: <br/> An error occured during the application of the shunting yard algorithm, either in the analysis or in the synthesis part, mostly because all functions and operators were recognized but wrongly concatenated in the expression string.
   + Error = Value between 1 and length of expression string: <br/> The expression string is not balanced, meaning that not every opening brace has a well-placed closing brace or a function is not recognized.

 ## Extra: Short explenation of the project components